gomorpheus/morpheus-cyberark-plugin/README.md

 ## CyberArk Conjure Plugin

-This is the official Morpheus plugin for interacting with Hashicorp Vault.
+This is the official Morpheus plugin for interacting with CyberArk Conjur.
 This plugin enables the ability to store secure credentials for various clouds, tasks, and integrations remotely in a secure store external to Morpheus and Cypher.
-This utilizes Vault's Secrets K-V V2 API and can be configured to store the credentials in sub paths if necessary for more than one morpheus appliance to share the same vault store.
+This utilizes Conjur's Variables API and can be configured to store the credentials in sub paths if necessary for more than one morpheus appliance to share the same conjur store.

 ### Building